 The Urban Composter™ is an Australian-made kitchen composting system that composts your kitchen scraps in the bucket.
-Recently, the team from Urban Composter agreed to donate a portion of profits from each unit sold, to the work of TEAR Australia's partner in Champa, India.
+Recently, the team from Urban Composter agreed to donate a portion of profits from each unit sold, to the work of Tearfund Australia's partner in Champa, India.

 Organic farming is proving to be a bigger hit than just having healthier food to eat in the Champa region of India.
 This growing practice, combined with the use of organic fertilisers and pesticides to replace chemicals, is bringing real improvements to community health and the environment.

 Although the state of Chhattisgarh has been known locally as a rice bowl, the truth is that over time, the soil has become degraded and water tables polluted from subsidised chemicals provided to farmers.
-With the help of TEAR Australia and our partner in India – Emmanuel Hospital Association (EHA) – farmers are being trained in the production of bio compost.
+With the help of Tearfund Australia and our partner in India – Emmanuel Hospital Association (EHA) – farmers are being trained in the production of bio compost.
 And the change is causing others to take notice.

 Over the last four years organic farming has become as commonplace as chemical farming practices without compromising the quality of organic produce.
 The quality of the grain and vegetables is so good that farmers are able to sell their produce for higher amounts.